KQM-git/TCL/characters/anemo/jean.md

 When Jean picks up an Elemental Orb/Particle, all party members have their Movement SPD and ATK SPD increased by 15% for 15s.

-* This buff stacks but exact details are not currently tested.
+* This buff does not stack with itself.
 {% endtab %}

 {% tab title="C3" %}